Introduction

 - Trigger finger is caused by a localised nodal formation on the tendon, often following cases of tenosynovitis

-- Management is conservative initially, however may require surgical management if there is no improvement or a significant impact on quality of life
+- Management is often conservative initially, however may require surgical management if there is no improvement or a significant impact on quality of life